anywhichway/lazy-elements/README.md

 ## Form Processing

-Form submissions are intercepted and processed by `wired-elements`.
+Form submissions are intercepted and processed by `lazy-elments`.
 The form is submitted using `fetch` and the response is used to update the target(s) of the form.

 ## Streaming Content